-For the long distance relationship to be successful, both parties need to agree and come to a compromise on traveling and communication.
-Figure out how and when you are going to communication (texts, calls, skype) and when you are going to visit each other while on assignment.
+For the long-distance relationship to be successful, both parties need to agree and come to a compromise on traveling and communication.
+Figure out how and when you are going to communicate (texts, calls, skype) and when you are going to visit each other while on assignment.

 Traveling with Your Partner

-I think the ultimate travelers dream is to find a partner that can travel along side of you.
-Whether your partner is a healthcare traveler, freelancer who can work from anywhere or is able to travel while you support the household financially.
+I think the ultimate travelers’ dream is to find a partner that can travel alongside you.
+Whether your partner is a healthcare traveler, a freelancer who can work from anywhere or is able to travel while you support the household financially.

 The 3-Month Relationship

-The 3 month relationships happens when you go to an assignment and meet somebody that is nice enough but for whatever reason (and as travelers we have many) you do not see yourself with them for the long term.
+The 3-month relationships happen when you go to an assignment and meet somebody that is nice enough but for whatever reason (and as travelers, we have many) you do not see yourself with them for the long term.
 They are a good companion for the time, so you become exclusive and date them while you are on assignment.
 You probably told them upfront that you are only here for 3 months and they agreed to date you for that period of time.
-You may even go as far as to say they are your boyfriend/girlfriend, but probably you refer to them as somebody that you are “dating” .
+You may even go as far as to say they are your boyfriend/girlfriend, but probably you refer to them as somebody that you are “dating”.